geekhunger/doncron/README.md

 The timestamp parser offers you a much simpler but more powerful syntax for defining your cronjob timer by using the fallowing functions:

-- `month(day, ...months)` for running monthly routines, which allows you to select the month and a day of the
+- `month(day, ...months)` for running monthly routines, which allows you to select the month and a day of the execution.
 - `weekday(...weekdays)` for running weekly tasks, which allows you to select the day of the week of job execution.
 - `time(hour, minute, second)` for running daily jobs, which allows you to select an hour, minute and second of the job execution.